Dudi Sela

-David "Dudi" Sela (דודי סלע; born 4 April 1985) is an Israeli professional tennis player.
+David "Dudi" Sela (דודי סלע; born 4 April 1985) is an Israeli former professional tennis player.
 He reached a career-high singles ranking of World No. 29 in July 2009.

 Sela won the French Open 2003 junior doubles title.
 Representing Israel in the Davis Cup, his highlights include a win in 2007 over then-world No. 7 Fernando González, and being a key player in Israel's semifinal run in 2009.
 In 2008 he beat world No. 5 David Ferrer in straight sets, and in 2010 he beat world No. 7 Andy Roddick in straight sets.
 Sela reached the fourth round of the 2009 Wimbledon Championships and has finished runner-up in two ATP tournaments in Beijing and Atlanta.
 In 2015, he won his 24th career ATP Challenger event of his career, moving him into second place on the all-time list of Challenger title wins (behind Lu Yen-hsun).

 Early life

 Sela was born and raised in Kiryat Shmona, an Israeli city near the Israel-Lebanon border.
 His father Michael, a bus driver, and mother Anca, a nurse from a Jewish family, immigrated to Israel from Romania.
 His family name was originally Sălăjean, but his father changed it so that it would be more easily pronounced in Israel.

 At the age of two, Dudi, diminutive of David, had his hands on his first racket, and at the age of seven he began to play tennis.
 His tennis idols were his brother Ofer, who was a top 200 player, and the Israeli Amos Mansdorf.

 At age 18, Sela was exempted from conscription into the Israel Defense Forces.